Two black and white photos of a man and a woman.

 The Baltimore Book Festival, one of the region’s most hotly anticipated events, takes place in downtown Baltimore from Friday, September 28 through Sunday, September 30.
 The festival runs from 11 a.m. to 7 p.m. each day and includes talks, demos and interactive activities designed to appeal to lovers of a wide variety of book styles and subjects.

 Throughout the weekend, festival-goers will have the opportunity to hear and meet dozens of writers, including both Marylanders and those from outside the area.
-The books represented include everything from science fiction and romance to kids’ lit and hard-hitting non-fiction.
+The books represented include everything from science fiction and romance to kids’ lit and hard-hitting non-fiction.img-2

 The list of participating authors is impressive, chock full of engaging writers and interesting personalities.
 Here, we spotlight two of the writers those visiting the Baltimore Book Festival can hear from during the event: